-- Housing and Meals Members must make their own arrangements for lodging and meals.
-Overnight accommodations will be available on the grounds of the Eastern States Exposition.
-Please view the guidelines attached to this document. - 2.
-Conditions The 4-H Sheep Show Committee and Eastern States Exposition reserve the right to amend or change the rules for the 4-H Sheep Show.
+- 1. Housing and Meals The Big E will provide housing and meals for all 4-H sheep delegates and chaperones.
+Delegates and chaperones will eat and sleep at the 4-H Headquarters in the Horace Moses Building.
+The first meal will be served 11:15am Friday and the final meal will be served on Sunday.
+The Mallary Complex is open 6 am 10 p.m. daily.
+All 4-H sheep must be off the grounds by 7 pm, Sunday. - 2.
+Camper Policy Please refer to 4-H and Youth Working Steer Camping Policy page. - 3.
+Passes Additional passes are available for family members at a reduced price.
+Please call (413)205-5011 to order.
+Turn in unused tickets and hang tags to Sylvia or Jolee when you come and get your release form (At Mallary Ring 3.)
+Unused meal tickets do not need to be turned in. - 4.
+Conditions The 4-H Sheep Show Committee and The Big E reserve the right to amend or change the rules for the 4-H Sheep Show.
 Interpretation of the rules and regulations of the 4-H Sheep Show rests in the hands of the Show Committee and their decision shall be final.
 An Executive Committee for the purpose of handling problems concerning the rules which may arise during the show shall be comprised of the Committee members, with the Chairperson, Superintendent and an Exposition Representative constituting a minimum quorum.
-It will be the responsibility of the Superintendent and Chairperson to consult with the judges to ascertain that they understand the rules by which the 4-H members are instructed to compete. - 3.
-The New England 4-H Sheep Committee is not responsible for errors in this program. - 4.
+It will be the responsibility of the Superintendent and Chairperson to consult with the judges to ascertain that they understand the rules by which the 4-H members are instructed to compete. - 5.
+The New England 4-H Sheep Committee is not responsible for errors in this program. - 6.
 Emergency Protocol and Contact Numbers .
 Please see Emergency Instruction page.